 It took almost 4 years to write the constitution.

 The fundamental rights written in our constitution have been adopted from the American constitution.

 The USSR inspired the concept of Five Year Plan

-Now you know that the Republic Day of India celebrates the establishment & adoption of the Indian Constitution to remind people of the efforts that went into the formation of the constitution.
+Now you know that India Republic Day celebrates the establishment & adoption of the Indian Constitution to remind people of the efforts that went into the formation of the constitution.
 The day emphasises the importance of law & order in a country.
 It serves as a reminder that without a system of Justice, a country cannot survive, perform or achieve anything.
-We wish you all a delighted Republic Day.
+We wish you all a delighted 75th Republic Day.

 1. Who hoists the flag on Republic Day?